 Another alternative to mowing is strip or rotational disking.
 Disking is a simple, effective, and inexpensive wildlife habitat management tool.
 In strip disking, a disk or harrow is used to create ground disturbance and set back natural succession by breaking up grassy vegetation.
 Disking opens up grass stands, reduces thick mats of grass, stimulates germination of seed-producing plants, and increases insect populations as a wildlife food source.

-Prescribed burning also should be considered as an alternative to mowing, especially when managing many larger fields.
+Controlled burning also should be considered as an alternative to mowing, especially when managing many larger fields.
 Controlled fire sets back natural succession and stimulates growth of valuable grasses and legumes, by releasing nutrients.
-Prescribed burning is less expensive and time consuming than mowing, and produces many wildlife and forage benefits.
-However, prescribed burning requires careful planning and controlled conditions to be an effective management tool.
+Controlled burning is less expensive and time consuming than mowing, and produces many wildlife and forage benefits.
+However, controlled burning requires careful planning and controlled conditions to be an effective management tool.

-If you carefully examine where, when, why, and how mowing should be implemented on your property, mowing can be a simple and effective way to manage early successional habitats beneficial to wildlife!
+If you carefully examine where, when, why, and how mowing should be implemented on your property, mowing can be a simple and effective way to manage young forest/overgown field habitats that are beneficial to wildlife!